-Antiretroviral prophylaxis has been beneficial in preventing perinatal transmission even for infected pregnant women with HIV-1 RNA levels <1,000 copies/mL.
-In a meta-analysis of factors associated with perinatal transmission among women whose infants were infected despite the women's having HIV-1 RNA <1,000 copies/mL at or near delivery, transmission was only 1.0% among women receiving antenatal antiretroviral therapy (primarily ZDV alone) compared with 9.8% among those receiving no antenatal therapy [104].
-Therefore, use of antiretroviral prophylaxis is recommended for all pregnant women with HIV-1 infection regardless of antenatal HIV-1 RNA level.
+Antiretroviral prophylaxis has been beneficial in preventing perinatal transmission even for infected pregnant women with HIV-1 RNA levels < 1,000 copies/mL.
+In a meta-analysis of factors associated with perinatal transmission among women whose infants were infected despite maternal HIV-1 RNA < 1,000 copies/mL at or near delivery, transmission was only 1.0% among women receiving antenatal antiretroviral therapy (primarily ZDV alone), compared with 9.8% among those receiving no antenatal therapy [104].
+Therefore, use of antiretroviral prophylaxis is recommended for all pregnant women with HIV-1 infection, regardless of antenatal HIV-1 RNA level.

 The time-limited use of ZDV alone during pregnancy for chemoprophylaxis against perinatal transmission is controversial.
-Standard combination antiretroviral regimens for treatment of HIV-1 infection should be discussed and should be offered to all pregnant women with HIV-1 infection regardless of viral load; they are recommended for all pregnant women with HIV-1 RNA levels >1,000 copies/mL.
-Some women may wish to restrict exposure of their fetus to antiretroviral drugs during pregnancy and still reduce the risk of transmitting HIV-1 to their infant.
-Additionally, for women with HIV-1 RNA levels <1,000 copies/mL, time-limited use of ZDV during the second and third trimesters of pregnancy is less likely to induce the development of resistance because of the limited viral replication existing in the patient and the time-limited exposure to the antiretroviral drug.
-For example, the development of ZDV resistance was unusual among the healthy population of women who participated in PACTG 076 [123].
+Standard combination antiretroviral regimens for treatment of HIV-1 infection should be discussed and should be offered to all pregnant women with HIV-1 infection regardless of viral load; they are recommended for all pregnant women with HIV-1 RNA levels > 1,000 copies/mL.
+There is some evidence that even with HIV-1 RNA levels < 1,000 copies/mL, combination antiretroviral regimens may further decrease perinatal transmission compared with ZDV alone [125].
+However, some women may wish to restrict exposure of their fetus to antiretroviral drugs during pregnancy while still reducing the risk of transmitting HIV-1 to their infants.
+Additionally, for women with HIV-1 RNA levels < 1,000 copies/mL, time-limited use of ZDV during the second and third trimesters of pregnancy is less likely to induce the development of resistance than in women with higher viral loads because of the limited viral replication in the patient and the time-limited exposure to the antiretroviral drug.
+For example, the development of ZDV resistance was unusual among the healthy population of women who participated in PACTG 076 [126].
 The use of ZDV chemoprophylaxis alone (or, in selected circumstances, dual nucleosides) during pregnancy might be an appropriate option for these women.